agronholm/apscheduler/docs/userguide.rst

 One examples of such a need would be when you want the task to run at 10:00 from Monday to Friday, but also at 11:00 from Saturday to Sunday.
-A single :class:`~apscheduler.triggers.cron.CronTrigger` would not be able to handle this case, but an :class:`~apscheduler.triggers.combining.OrTrigger` containing two cron triggers can::
+A single :class:`~triggers.cron.CronTrigger` would not be able to handle this case, but an :class:`~triggers.combining.OrTrigger` containing two cron triggers can::

     from apscheduler.triggers.combining import OrTrigger